hlechuga/hlechuga.github.io/raw_posts/review-notes.md

 #### Kubernetes Objects

+##### Worloads

-Pods - Basic component of Kubernetes.
+- Pods - Basic component of Kubernetes.
 It can be a single container or multi-container.
 Pods can define volumes, get secrets or configmaps, expose ports, define serviceaccount.
 Pods can have its controller base on use cases which are;

 - ReplicaSet and ReplicationController -  maintain stable number of Pods are running to provide scalabilty, reliability and availabilty.
 Usually used by deployment.
 - Deployment - provides declarative updates for pods and replicasSet.
 Deployments can define to create new replicaSet.
 Deployments makes it easy to deploy, scale up, rollback, pause deployment of pods.